 We were lucky that AT&T had provided our full coverage for this trip without roaming charges.
 This made it easy to receive phone calls from Uber drivers, or from restaurants, and for us to be able to connect at any given moment.

 Taxies are also readily available in Mexico City, with pink-marked cabs that have a very distinguishable, “CDMX” sign on them.
 This way, you can be sure to take a designated cab around the city and not become a victim of scams or theft.
 However, expect to pay a premium for taxis, and it is a hassle to carry around cash and fumble around with it as you pay drivers.

 There is so much to do in Mexico City and the surrounding areas, that you’ll have a tough time fitting it all in during a single visit.
 That is okay, though, because Chilangos, as the slang term for residents of CDMX, would love nothing more than to host return visitors in future excursions to their city.
+Have a look at Mexico tour packages, especially if it is your first time travelling to Mexico, to get the most out of your trip.
 However, the place to start is to be sure that you take advantage of the foodie scene and make your way around from there.